Understanding the 4 Types of Psychopaths and Their Behaviors

 While genetics are important, environmental factors significantly shape psychopathic traits.
 Childhood experiences play a critical role in personality development.

 Abuse, neglect, and trauma are common in the backgrounds of individuals with psychopathy.
+Adverse childhood experiences are strongly linked to the development of psychopathic traits.
 Inconsistent parenting, lack of emotional warmth, and exposure to violence can disrupt normal social and emotional development.

 Socioeconomic factors like poverty and neighborhood violence may increase risk.
 Early institutionalization and frequent caregiver changes can impair attachment and empathy.